 - Income above the Base.
 If the Graduate's income figure exceeds $60,000 but is less than $75,000, he/she will be entitled to partial loan repayment assistance in the form of partial coverage of monthly loan payments in the IBR plan, subject to the availability of funds budgeted for this Program.
 The level of assistance may be reduced for graduates who report assets and/or the in-kind provision of rent and food while living on a military base.

 IV.
-Application and Grant Disbursement Procedures
+Application Procedures

 - The Law School’s Use of the Applicant’s Information.
 The information on the application form will be used by the Law School both to determine eligibility and disbursements, and to verify the income and asset projections reported for participation during the previous year.
-Appropriate adjustments will be made if the actual information provided differs by more than 10% from the initial projections.
+Appropriate adjustments will be made if the actual information provided differs more than minimally from the initial projections.

 V. Program Administration

 VI.
-Duke Law School's Annual Financial Obligation
+Duke Law School's Financial Commitment to LRAP

 The Duke Law community is deeply committed to its students and graduates who wish to pursue careers providing legal services in the public interest.
 LRAP is one of several Law School programs that reflect this commitment.
 LRAP is supported by a dedicated endowment established by faculty, alumni, and friends of the Law School.
 The Law School supplements distributions from the endowment as needed each year with the goal of funding 100% of eligible applicants.